-As the 2019 NBA Draft commences tonight at Barclays Center in Brooklyn, the consensus seems to be that the talent pool isn’t very deep.
+As the 2020 NBA Draft commences tonight, the consensus seems to be that the talent pool isn’t very deep.

-Aside from Zion Williamson, Ja Morant, and R.J.
-Barrett, the jury is still out on the remaining players in this year’s Draft class and whether there’s some superstar potential lingering after the first three picks.
+Edwards and Wiseman had cups of coffee as dominant college players in 2019.
+The jury is still out on the remaining players in this year’s Draft class and whether there’s some superstar potential lingering after the first three to five picks.

-The pendulum could swing either way, with this being one of the weaker classes in modern history, or a group that proves to have tremendous staying power if the likes of Darius Garland, De’Andre Hunter, Jarrett Culver, Coby White, Cam Reddish, Jaxson Hayes, Bol Bol, Keldon Johnson, Romeo Langford, Ty Jerome and others blossom into certified NBA pros.
+The pendulum could swing either way, with this being one of the weaker classes in modern history or a group that proves to have tremendous staying power.
+Then there’s always the sleepers that we all missed.

 The 1996 draft class included Kobe Bryant and Allen Iverson.